Merck Manual

 Superficial bursitis should be suspected in patients with swelling or signs of inflammation over bursae.
 Deep bursitis is suspected in patients with unexplained pain worsened by motion in a location compatible with bursitis.
 Usually, bursitis can be diagnosed clinically.
 Ultrasonography or MRI can help confirm the diagnosis when deep bursae are not readily accessible for inspection, palpation, or aspiration.
 These tests are done to confirm a suspected diagnosis or exclude other possibilities.
 These imaging techniques increase the accuracy of identifying the involved structures.

-If bursal swelling is particularly painful, red, or warm or if the olecranon or prepatellar bursa is affected, infection and crystal-induced disease Overview of Crystal-Induced Arthritides Arthritis can result from intra-articular deposition of crystals: Monosodium urate Calcium pyrophosphate dihydrate Basic calcium phosphate (apatite) Rarely, others such as calcium oxalate crystals read more should be excluded by bursal aspiration.
+If bursal swelling is particularly painful, erythematous, or warm or if the olecranon or prepatellar bursa is affected, infection and crystal-induced disease Overview of Crystal-Induced Arthritides Arthritis can result from intra-articular deposition of crystals: Monosodium urate Calcium pyrophosphate dihydrate Basic calcium phosphate (apatite) Rarely, others such as calcium oxalate crystals read more should be excluded by bursal aspiration.
+Aspiration is particularly important in patients who are immunosuppressed, because signs and symptoms of chronic infection may be minimal.
 After a local anesthetic is injected, fluid is withdrawn from the bursa using sterile techniques; analysis includes cell count, Gram stain and culture, and microscopic search for crystals.
 Gram stain, although helpful if positive, may not be specific, and white blood cell counts in infected bursae are usually lower than those in septic joints.
 Urate crystals are easily seen with polarized light microscopy, but the apatite crystals typical of calcific tendinitis appear only as shiny chunks that are not birefringent.
 Cholesterol plate crystals can be seen in chronic rheumatoid bursitis.

 Treatment of Bursitis